CRIA Syndrome (cleavage-resistant RIPK1-induced autoinflammatory) syndrome is caused by mutations in a critical cell death component called RIPK1.

-The mutation found in patients with CRIA syndrome blocks cleavage of RIPK1, which is very important in maintaining the normal function of the cell.
+The mutation found in patients with CRIA Syndrome blocks cleavage of RIPK1, which is essential in maintaining the normal function of the cell.

 Patients who have been diagnosed with CRIA Syndrome have been treated with anti-inflammatory medications, including high doses of corticosteroids and biologics.
 Although some of the patients markedly improved on an interleukin-6 inhibitor, others responded less well or had significant side effects.
 It is thought that, RIPK1 inhibitors, which are already available on a research basis, may provide a focused, 'precision medicine' approach to treating patients.